ArmyJoe's Perpetual Picture Thread

 Showing some sticker love:

 I was running late, so I hauled ass for home.
-On the way, I discovered if I'm doing 70-80 MPH, I can get 27 miles from the time the low fuel indicator comes on.
+On the way, I discovered if I'm doing 70-80 MPH, I can get 27 miles from the time the low fuel indicator comes on until I run out of gas.
 Luckily, the bike is light and I was a mile from a gas station.

 Got home just in time to take the wife to Applebees for our Veterans Day meals.